Main Content Start

-NWACC's Honors Program strives to offer students a feeling of community as they take classes, study, and work side by side on class and service projects.
+NWACC's Honors program offers students a feeling of community as they take classes, study and work side-by-side on class and service projects.

-Students have access to a number of advantages just by being a member of the program.
+Students have access to a number of advantages as a member of the Honors program.

 The NWACC honors program also works closely with the honors programs of many regional four-year institutions, some of which offer transfer scholarships to NWACC honors program graduates.